Homogeneous Fibrations over Curves

 The main ingredient of their work is to show that homogeneous spaces of Picard number one are rationally simply connected.
 Combining the work of Colliot-Th{\'e}l{\`e}ne, Gille, and Parimala\cite{CTGP}, Serre's conjecture II over function fields of surfaces follows as a corollary.
 In 2008, Borovoi, Colliot-Th{\'e}l{\`e}ne, and Skorobogatov proved the following theorem.

-\begin{theorem}[\cite{BCTS}] Assuming the period-index theorem and Serre's conjecture II for the function field $k(S)$ of a surface $S$, any projective homogeneous space over $k(S)$ admits a rational point if the elementary obstruction vanishes. \end{theorem}
+\begin{theorem}[\cite{BCTS} Thm 3.8] Assuming the period-index theorem and Serre's conjecture II for the function field $k(S)$ of a surface $S$, any homogeneous space of a connected linear $k(S)$-group admits a rational point if the elementary obstruction vanishes. \end{theorem}

-However, the proof of the above theorem is not purely geometric because the full proof of Serre's conjecture II requires the classification of algebraic groups and a huge amount of work in Galois cohomology.